Looking for a Bankers Life review from the perspective of an insurance agent?

 Bankers Life relies on new agents cold calling a list of potential prospects to set up face-to-face appointments.

 In many offices, cold calling takes place all day twice a week.
-Running pre-set appointments occur 3 days weekly.
+Then you run your appointments three days weekly.

 On those appointment days with schedule gaps, Bankers Life requires you to door-knock a list of people turning 65 years old.